NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Design Virtual Pools for Assigning Specifc Set of Aspects
 ---------------------------------------------------------

 Multiple Virtual Storage pools with a specific set of aspects can be designed from a single storage backend.
 For doing so, configure the backend with multiple labels and set the required aspects under each label.
-Now create different Kubernetes Storage Classes using the parameters.selector field that would map to different virtual Storage Pools.The volumes that get provisioned on the backend will have the aspects defined in the chosen virtual pool.
+Now create different Kubernetes Storage Classes using the ``parameters.selector`` field that would map to different Virtual Storage Pools.The volumes that get provisioned on the backend will have the aspects defined in the chosen Virtual Storage Pool.

 PVC characteristics which affect storage provisioning
 =====================================================